Atlanta Metropolitan State College

 - Unregistered Vehicles – An unregistered vehicle may be subject to a check with the Georgia Department of Motor Vehicles or other agency, an immobilization boot or towing if it is found to be in violation of any of these regulations.
 If a College student or employee has an unregistered vehicle on campus, he/she will be responsible for all costs involved in the removal of an immobilization boot, towing charges and the cost of verification of ownership through the appropriate agency.
 Any previously unbilled citations will be billed to the student’s account.
 Faculty and staff members will also be held responsible for any previously unbilled citations.

 - Curb Designations – All curbs adjacent to campus buildings are considered Fire Lanes unless there are parking spaces designated by parking bumpers and/or white lines painted on the pavement.
 Parking on a yellow curb is prohibited.

 - Lost Parking Permits – If a parking permit is lost it must be reported immediately to the Public Safety office before a new permit will be issued.
-A replacement fee of $15.00 will be assessed for lost permits.
-Recovered permits must be returned to the Public Safety Administrative office.
+A replacement fee of $25.00 will be assessed for lost permits.
+Recovered permits must be returned to Card Services.